KULeuvenNeuromechanics/PredSim/README.md

 - [CasADi](https://web.casadi.org/get/).
 The code has been tested on CasADi 3.5.5.
 - [Microsoft Visual Studio](https://visualstudio.microsoft.com/).
 In Visual Studio Installer, [select to include Desktop development with C++](/FiguresForDocumentation/fig_MSVS.png).
 The code has been tested on MSVS Community 2015, 2017, 2019, and 2022.
 - [CMake](https://cmake.org/download/).
 The code has been tested on CMake 3.22.0.
+- [Git](https://git-scm.com/download/win).
+The code has been tested on Git 2.40.0.windows.1.
+Add Git to your system Path.

 ## How to setup the code